nordyjay/fin_research_agent/docs/architecture.md

 **Why this matters:** Embeddings are the core that enables semantic search.
 Without them, searching for "bullish outlook" wouldn't find "positive view" or "optimistic forecast."
 The high dimensionality aims to ensure that subtle differences in financial language are preserved - "revenue growth" vs "revenue growth concerns" have very different embeddings despite similar words.

-### Step 6: Vector Storage - Organizing for Fast Retrieval
+### Step 6: Vector Storage

-The embeddings and their associated chunks need to be stored in a way that enables rapid searching across potentially millions of chunks.
+The embeddings and their associated chunks need to be stored in a way that enables fast searching across potentially millions of chunks.
 The system uses PostgreSQL with the pgvector extension, which adds specialized data structures for storing and searching high-dimensional vectors.

 The storage schema is as follows.
 Each record contains the embedding vector, the original text, and metadata stored as JSON.
 The system creates a specialized index using the IVFFlat algorithm, which organizes vectors into 100 clusters.
 When searching, the system only needs to check vectors in relevant clusters rather than all vectors, improving performance.

 The choice of PostgreSQL over specialized vector databases like Pinecone or Weaviate was deliberate.
-While specialized databases might be 2-3x faster at pure vector search, PostgreSQL provides advantages: all data lives in one database (simplifying backups and operations), we get ACID compliance (ensuring data consistency), and there's no need to synchronize between multiple systems.
+While specialized databases might be 2-3x faster at pure vector search, PostgreSQL provides advantages: all data lives in one database (simplifying backups and operations), and there's no need to synchronize between multiple systems.

 ### Step 7: Query Processing